cbergmeir/cc2425/session4/README.md

 ## Step 4: Build and run your app with Compose

-From your project directory, start up your application by running docker-compose up.
+From your project directory, start up your application by running docker compose up.

  ```
- docker-compose up
+ docker compose up
  ```

 Compose pulls a Redis image, builds an image for your code, and starts the services you defined.
 In this case, the code is statically copied into the image at build time.